Amlyze/api-integration-documentation/Rest/contract/fields.md

             <td > String </td>
             <td > false </td>
             <td > DEFAULT </td>
-            <td> Business unit code where contract was signed.❗NOTE: If exists more than one business unit than field is mandatory.
+            <td> Business unit code where contract was signed.❗NOTE: If exists more than one business unit then this field is mandatory.
 In other case default value will be used. </td>
         </tr>
 		<tr>
 			<td><b> startDate </b></td>